mitranim/wordplay/readme.md

 sucksessfool (fool who stumbled its way to success) © LJ

-relationshit (bad relationship) © LR
+relationshit (bad relationship) © VA

-freedge (with free food) © LR
+freedge (with free food) © VA

-breaktrue (a breakthrough that, unlike all the battery ones, is true) © LR
+breaktrue (a breakthrough that, unlike all the battery ones, is true) © VA

-enterfear (interfere) © LR
+enterfear (interfere) © VA

-conquery (conquest) © LR
+conquery (conquest) © VA

-apollogy (Apollo apologizing?) © LR
+apollogy (Apollo apologizing?) © VA

-foresick (forsake) © LR
+foresick (forsake) © VA

-knightmare © LR
+knightmare © VA

-maybee (danger of bees) © LR
+maybee (danger of bees) © VA

-adoorable (something that can be equipped with a door) © LR
+adoorable (something that can be equipped with a door) © VA

-parking slut (my friend today while looking for a free parking slot at a crowded mall) © LR
+parking slut (my friend today while looking for a free parking slot at a crowded mall) © VA

-werehouse (warehouse full of werewolves or something? warehouse that turns into somethine else?) © LR
+werehouse (warehouse full of werewolves or something? warehouse that turns into somethine else?) © VA

-mistape (when you accidentally stick a piece of duct tape somewhere you didn't mean to) © LR
+mistape (when you accidentally stick a piece of duct tape somewhere you didn't mean to) © VA

-squatmate (someone you squat with — either as gopniks or when you occupy something unlawfully) © LR
+squatmate (someone you squat with — either as gopniks or when you occupy something unlawfully) © VA

-grosseries (groceries you don't really want to eat) © LR
+grosseries (groceries you don't really want to eat) © VA

-I'll splay your spleen and splatter your brains all over the splashboard, then splice the remains together with a splint, it will be splendid! © LR
+I'll splay your spleen and splatter your brains all over the splashboard, then splice the remains together with a splint, it will be splendid! © VA

-goregone (something that's luckily in the past but not without blood spilled) © LR
+goregone (something that's luckily in the past but not without blood spilled) © VA

-terrivision (terrible television) © LR
+terrivision (terrible television) © VA

-envylope (when you are given a red envelope with a lot more money than your friends and siblings) © LR
+envylope (when you are given a red envelope with a lot more money than your friends and siblings) © VA

-cantdy (candy you aren't allowed to eat) © LR
+cantdy (candy you aren't allowed to eat) © VA

-vengetable (vengeful vegetable; a table of vegetables you have to eat for being a bad kid) © LR
+vengetable (vengeful vegetable; a table of vegetables you have to eat for being a bad kid) © VA

-teamfork (when you agree with your team to split up and flank the enemy) © LR
+teamfork (when you agree with your team to split up and flank the enemy) © VA

-retrotarded (made retarded by using retro-aesthetics, like Nintendo games) © LR
+retrotarded (made retarded by using retro-aesthetics, like Nintendo games) © VA

-keybored (when you start making typos because you're tired of the conversation) © LR
+keybored (when you start making typos because you're tired of the conversation) © VA

-apocalips (when something really fucks up your lips like a third degree burn) © LR
+apocalips (when something really fucks up your lips like a third degree burn) © VA

-worrning (a worrying warning) © LR
+worrning (a worrying warning) © VA

-wrotten (something that's written but also rotten because it sucks) © LR
+wrotten (something that's written but also rotten because it sucks) © VA

-fatmate (a fat flatmate?) © LR
+fatmate (a fat flatmate?) © VA